sonic-net/SONiC/doc/SONiC_VRRP_HLD.md

 ## 2.2 Configuration and Management Requirements

-This feature will support configuration and display CLIs to control and monitor VRRP parameters
+This feature will support configuration and display CLIs to control and monitor VRRP parameters.
+Open-config yang and sonic yang support is added for configurating and monitoring VRRP paramters.

 1. Support configuration of VRRP instances per interface
 2. Support configuration of VIP, priority, hello interval and pre-emption for VRRP instance